Bug Investigation Tutorial¶

 Checkpoint

 The investigator should identify files related to the orders endpoint.
-If it's searching in wrong locations, ensure your knowledge base is up to date.
+If it's searching in wrong locations, rebuild your knowledge base with /knowledge-build.

 Step 2: Review Hypotheses¶